 Route 6: Woolwich - London Bridge:

-1.8 km: The White Horse B&B has a new website: www.whitehorsese7.co.uk.
-Do not expect high standards here.
-It is just a pub with some rooms. which may not be very clean and/or with some defects.
+1.8 km: Do not expect high standards at The White Horse B&B. It is just a pub with some budget rooms.
 It is listed for its location on the route and lack of alternatives in the vicinity.

 6.7 km: A pleasant break from the cycling, not mentioned in the guidebook, is The Brunel Museum on the left side of the road here.
 The Museum features displays about England's famous engineer and the very first tunnel under the River Thames.